Frequently Asked Questions

 The route is well-marked by our expert route team each morning, so Riders rarely get lost.
 But if you do get lost, simply call the number on your wristband (distributed at Thursday Orientation as part of your Registration Kit), and the Command Center will help you find your way back or send a sweep vehicle to pick you up.

 Cycle for the Cause is fully supported, so we’ve got you covered.
 The Sweep Team will be driving the route and is able to take you to the next rest stop or to the hotel if you’re done for the day.
 Of course, your teammates, friends, and the entire Cycle for the Cause family will be there to encourage you to keep going!

-Keep in mind that we are riding our bikes across four states where weather can vary tremendously.
-September can vary with temperatures ranging from 35-60 degrees in the morning to 65-85 degrees in the afternoon.
+Keep in mind that we are riding our bikes across four states where the weather can vary tremendously.
+September and October can vary with temperatures ranging from 35-60 degrees in the morning to 65-85 degrees in the afternoon.
 You should consider dressing in layers to be prepared for any kind of weather.